Meals on Wheels

 Chorleywood - Chorleywood Women’s Royal Volunteering Service (WRVS) provide a fresh cooked meal service Mon, Tue, and Thurs for £3.00 per day.
 To contact call Barbara Christie on 01923 282751 or Linda Clarkson on 01494 762849.

-Hertfordshire Independent Living Service customers will be charged at £4.15 for lunch and £3.15 for cold tea and £2.65 for breakfast 7 days a week
+Hertfordshire Independent Living Service customers will be charged at £4.75 for lunch and £3.25 for cold tea and £2.75 for breakfast seven days a week.
+More information can be found here: Hils Aril-9-2018 (pdf)

 In order to receive meals, some simple eligibility criteria have to be met: